jlinoff/pam/README.md

 [Reason 2: Record Model](#reason-2-record-model)
 section of this document.

-As a side note, I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud which allows them to be accessed any of my devices: laptops, phones and tablets from the load/save file menu.
+As a side note, I store my personal _PAM_ record files in _Apple iCloud_ which is one of many cloud based storage services like _Dropbox_, _Google Drive_ and _Microsoft OneDrive_.

-For files I want to share with other folks, I use Google Drive to store the file and then make the file shared but there are many other great options (like DropBox or OneDrive).
+For files I want to share with other folks, I use _Google Drive_ to store the file and then share it.

+When properly configured all of these storage services store the _PAM_ record file in the cloud so that it is available to anyone who knows the file password as long as their laptop, phone or tablet is authorized to access the storage service.

 Of course you could simply load and save the data to a local file but that _might_ restrict your ability to access to it from other devices